kentlisa/multinational-retail-data-centralisation/README.md

 # Multinational Retail Data Centralisation
 ---
-The premise of this project is a multinational retail organisation, whose data is disorganised and unclear.
-This brings all the data into one source so that easy analysis can take place.\
+The project begins with a large retail corporation whose data is disorganised and difficult to manage.
+This project brings all the data into one place, in a concise manner.\
 It puts into practise my skills in OOP, with three classes that perform operations on the data and the database.
-Clearly, strong SQL skills were also essential for this project, and were utilised in manipulating the database and performing analysis.
+Complex SQL queries were used to perform analysis on the final database, including the use of subqueries, joins and CTEs.

 ## Table of Contents